charlieperson/uniq_c/README.md

 ###Codewars kata-

-[Instructions and tests can be found here]: http://www.codewars.com/kata/uniq-c-unix-style
+#####Instructions and tests can be found here: http://www.codewars.com/kata/uniq-c-unix-style